MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-retention-overview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 Your organization might want to retain a portion of payments to vendors who work on projects for your organization.
-For example, you might want to make sure that items and services from a vendor meet your expectations before you pay the vendor.
+For example, before you pay your vendor, you might want to make sure that items and services they provided meet your expectations.

 When you negotiate purchases for projects with vendors, you can specify the vendor retention terms that include the percentage or amount to retain.
-As a vendor delivers items and services, you deduct the specified retention percentage or amount from your payment to the vendor.
-When the project is completed or reaches an interim stage specified in the contract with the vendor, you release the retained amount and create a payment to the vendor.
+As the vendor delivers items and services, you deduct the specified retention percentage or amount from your payment to the vendor.
+When the project is completed or reaches an interim stage as specified in the contract with the vendor, you release the retained amount and create a payment to the vendor.

-**Example**
+## Vendor retention example

 The following example shows how a percentage of a vendor invoice amount is retained based on the percentage that is complete for a project.

-Contoso Robotics USA has contracted vendor Fabrikam to deliver 100 hours of training for the equipment renewal project.
-Total contract value is USD 30,000 (agreed purchase price is USD 300 per hour)
+Contoso Robotics USA has contracted with the vendor Fabrikam to deliver 100 hours of training for the equipment renewal project.
+The total contract value is USD 30,000 with an agreed purchase price of USD 300 per hour.

 Training will be delivered in three phases with the following schedule: